IBM/aspera-cli/docs/README.erb.md

 On Unix-like environments, this is typically a POSIX-like shell (`bash`, `zsh`, `ksh`, `sh`).
 A c-shell (`csh`, `tcsh`) or other shell can also be used.
-In this environment the shell parses the command line, possibly replacing variables, etc...
+In this environment the shell parses the command line, possibly replacing variables, etc.
 See [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).
 The shell builds the list of arguments and then `fork`/`exec` Ruby with that list.
 Ruby receives a list command line arguments from shell and gives it to <%=tool%>.